Etiquette & advice

 This is good to use for a text when someone you are close to has sent you condolences, but you are too busy grieving or with funeral plans to send a lengthy response.

 This is a good text to send to someone close to your relative or friend who died but is not very close with you.
-It shows respect and reminds the person that the deceased love them.
+It shows respect and reminds the person that the deceased person loved them.

-This is good to say after an I’m sorry for your loss text to someone who has been helping you throughout this entire process since you are acknowledging what they did and are showing your appreciation.
+This is good to say to someone who has been helping you throughout this entire process, since you are acknowledging what they did and are showing your appreciation.

-When an entire family sends their good wishes and offers help in a trying time, this messages thanks everyone, and you won’t have to message them all individually.
+When an entire family sends their good wishes and offers help in a trying time, this message thanks everyone at the same time.

 This is a perfect text to send to someone who may think that you have forgotten them.